-Did you know May 26th is the first annual National Pinot Grigio Day?
-I’m celebrating by pairing these Greek Shrimp Crostini, topped with seafood, tomatoes and feta, with a crisp glass of chilled Cavit Pinot Grigio.
-This post is sponsored by Cavit.
-All opinions are my own.
+<I’m celebrating by pairing these Greek Shrimp Crostini, topped with seafood, tomatoes and feta, with a crisp glass of chilled Pinot Grigio for an outstanding starter for any meal.

 Greek Shrimp Crostini